single-spa/single-spa/docs/applications.md

 Single-spa calls these by finding exported functions from the registered application's main file.

 Notes:
-- Lifecycle functions are called with a `props` argument, which is an object with a `appName` string.
+- Lifecycle functions are called with a `props` argument, which is an object with an `appName` string.
 - Implementing `bootstrap`, `mount`, and `unmount` is required.
 But implementing `unload` is optional.
 - Each lifecycle function must either return a `Promise` or be an `async function`.
 - If an array of functions is exported (instead of just one function), the functions will be called